This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 # Save current state

-fallow check --save-baseline .fallow-baseline.json
+fallow dead-code --save-baseline fallow-baselines/dead-code.json

 # Only fail on new issues

-fallow check --baseline .fallow-baseline.json --fail-on-issues
+fallow dead-code --baseline fallow-baselines/dead-code.json --fail-on-issues

 The baseline captures issue fingerprints (file + export + type), not line numbers.
 Refactoring won’t invalidate the baseline as long as the export names stay the same.